 People have been building integrations with MuleSoft for a number of years, simplifying the movement of data between systems and providing customers with a connected digital experience.
 As the MuleSoft platform grows and evolves new versions are regularly released, and since 2013 at least one new version has been made available each year.
 Given the releases change fairly regularly it is important to understand the different upgrade approaches that are available.

-Initially, migrating Mule 3 applications to Mule 4 may not have been a high priority for many customers, but as prior releases come out of support, the pressing need to migrate has become more apparent.
+Initially, upgrading from Mule 3 to Mule 4 may not have been a high priority for many customers, but as prior releases come out of support, the pressing need to migrate has become more apparent.
 Version 3.5 ended Standard Support in July of 2016, and Extended Support in January 2020 - see Support Policy here for more detail.
 Those running a version 3.5 application in CloudHub are now no longer able to deploy it, or re-start their application as the runtime has been deprecated.
 Without migrating the application to a supported version, there is a serious risk to business continuity.

 As mentioned earlier, it is not possible to simply “upgrade” a Mule 3 application and deploy it to Mule 4, the application has to be developed using the Mule 4 framework.
 Two strategies that can be employed when approaching the migration to Mule 4 are.